Scalability Considerations for Impala

 - Run the

-If your queries experience substantial performance overhead due to spilling, enable the
+If your queries experience substantial performance overhead due to spilling,

 DISABLE_UNSAFE_SPILLSquery option.
 This option prevents queries whose memory usage is likely to be exorbitant from spilling to disk.
 See DISABLE_UNSAFE_SPILLS Query Option (Impala 2.0 or higher only) for details.
 As you tune problematic queries using the preceding steps, fewer and fewer will be cancelled by this option setting.